Welcome to PrayingatHome.com

 Music in the Community

-I have worked with other choirs, including Rosenethe Singers, the Gargunnock Songsters and the Stirling City Choir.
+I work with other choirs, including RHET Factor Choir and Rosenethe Singers, and have worked with the Gargunnock Songsters and the Stirling City Choir.

 Qualifications & Awards

 - Bachelors and Masters degrees in music (Surrey)

 - Colleague (CRCO) diploma from the Royal College of Organists (my ARCO is in progress)

 - Associate (ARSCM) of the Royal School of Church Music, for services to music and liturgy in both England and Scotland